-The reality of choice
+Accountability: The reality of choice

-In order to redefine love, you must accept the reality of choice.
-If someone is hurting you, or you are hurting someone else, it’s time to make a change.
+In order to Redefine Love, you must accept the reality of choice.
+If someone is hurting you, or you are hurting someone else, it’s time to make a change.*

-You are not a victim of your own emotions.
-You are the boss of your emotions.
+You are the boss of your feelings.
 You are not a victim of circumstantial relationships.
-You can choose where you end and others begin and with whom you want to share your life.
+You can choose where you end and others begin, and with whom you want to share your life.

-Redefining the "enemy”
+Redefining the "enemy."

-In redefining love it is crucial that we see the equal capacity for good and evil in ourselves and others.
+In Redefining Love, it is crucial that we see the equal capacity for good and evil in ourselves and others.
 When we have accepted that each and every one of us has within us light and darkness, we can recognize that a person may be a blessing to one and a curse to another.